SanteonNL/orca/orchestrator/README.md

 - `ORCA_CAREPLANCONTRIBUTOR_APPLAUNCH_SOF_SCOPE`: Any specific scope, for example `launch fhirUser`
 - `ORCA_CAREPLANCONTRIBUTOR_APPLAUNCH_DEMO_ENABLED`: Enable the demo app launch endpoint (default: `false`).
 - `ORCA_CAREPLANCONTRIBUTOR_APPLAUNCH_DEMO_FHIRPROXYURL`: Enable FHIR proxy for demo purposes on `/demo/fhirproxy`, which proxies requests to this URL.

+Required configuration for Nuts:

+- `ORCA_NUTS_PUBLIC_URL`: public URL of the Nuts, used for informing OAuth2 clients of the URL of the OAuth2 Authorization Server, e.g. `http://example.com/nuts`.
+- `ORCA_NUTS_API_URL`: address of the Nuts node API to use, e.g. `http://nutsnode:8081`.
+- `ORCA_NUTS_SUBJECT`: Nuts subject of the local party, as it was created in/by the Nuts node.
+- `ORCA_NUTS_DISCOVERYSERVICE`: ID of the Nuts Discovery Service that is used for CSD lookups (finding (local) care organizations and looking up their endpoints).

 ## App Launch options